jonathan-poole/qs-admin-guide/docs/asset_management/apps/optimize_sheet_order_for_adoption.md

 ## Analyze Aplication Sheet Adopion  <i class="fas fa-dolly-flatbed fa-xs" title="Shipped | Native Capability"></i>

-After selecting some applications in the previous step, we should now get the sheets usage data to help us in the sheet optimization process.
+After selecting the top five applications in the previous step, the next step is to take a look at the sheet usage data for each application.

-The sheet usage data it is inside the **Sheet Usage** sheet.
+While keeping the five applications selected, navigate to the **Sheet Usage** sheet.

 [![optimize_sheet_order_for_adoption05.png](images/optimize_sheet_order_for_adoption05.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/apps/images/optimize_sheet_order_for_adoption05.png)

-You can now see the number of sheets (Base Sheets, Community Sheets, and Private Sheets) that we have in each application that we previously selected.
+One can now visualize the number of sheets (Base, Community, and Private) that are in each selected application.

-To make it an easier process we encourage you to select one application per time.
-In this example, I will start with the "Sample App".
+To simply the process, it is suggested to select only one application at a time.
+Feel free to _bookmark_ the five applications if it is more convenient.
+In this example, "Sample App" has been selected.

 [![optimize_sheet_order_for_adoption06.png](images/optimize_sheet_order_for_adoption06.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/apps/images/optimize_sheet_order_for_adoption06.png)

-With only one application selected, inside the **Sheet Usage** you will have the sheets usage data.

-To reorder the table by the sheet usage, to the higher or lower quantity you should click in the **Users Accessing Sheets** column title (the gray arrow below the title will show if it is being ordered by ascending or descending order, to change between ascending to descending you just need to click again in the Users Accessing Sheet column title).
+To reorder the table by the sheet usage, sort the **Users Accessing Sheets** column descending.

-You can also export the **Users Accessing Sheets** table and share it with the application owner to optimize the sheets order.
+At this point, it is also an option to export the **Users Accessing Sheets** table and share it with the application owner to optimize the order, as the owner of the application likely knows the content the best.

 > **Protip:**
-> You can use Qlik NPrinting to distribute the Sheet Usage table to distribute sheet usage data to application owners.
+> It is possible to use Qlik NPrinting to distribute the _Sheet Usage_ table to distribute sheet usage data to application owners.

 [![optimize_sheet_order_for_adoption07.png](images/optimize_sheet_order_for_adoption07.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/apps/images/optimize_sheet_order_for_adoption07.png)

 > **Protip:**
-> If you have Community Sheets with a higher quantity of sessions than base sheets, you can check what are the objects inside and potentially add them to a base sheet.
-You can also promote the community sheet to a Base Sheet after your performance check.
+> If there are Community Sheets with a higher quantity of sessions than base sheets, it is worth investigating the content of those sheets with the application owners and considering either promoting the sheet to base, or incorporating the content into the base app otherwise.

-This process should be repeated for 5 selected applications that you previously selected, to return to the previous selection state and select another application, click in the previous selection button.
+This process should be repeated for each of the selected applications.

 [![optimize_sheet_order_for_adoption08.png](images/optimize_sheet_order_for_adoption08.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/apps/images/optimize_sheet_order_for_adoption08.png)